 What are user experience (UX) and user experience design (UXD)?

-User experience is how a user interacts with and experiences a product, system or service.
-This could be anything from how they perceive its utility and ease of use to functionality, efficiency and more.
+UX is how a user interacts with and experiences a product, system, or service.
+This could be anything from how they perceive its utility and ease of use to functionality, efficiency, and more.

-Unlike user experience design, interaction design focuses on engineering the technology system to support the user’s experience.
-User experience also includes more than just interaction design – for example, it can look at content, user testing and user persona mapping.
+Unlike user experience design, IxD focuses on engineering the technology system to support the user’s experience.
+User experience also includes more than just interaction design – for example, it can look at content, user testing, and user persona mapping.

 Interaction designers: what do they do?